 Local or wider co-operation in industrial symbiosis can reduce the need for virgin raw material and waste disposal, thereby closing the material loop – a fundamental feature of the circular economy and a driver for green growth and eco-innovative solutions.
 It can also reduce emissions and energy use and create new revenue streams.

 The FISSAC project will be working with stakeholders to understand these aspects and build a model and supporting systems that will endeavor to overcome the challenges.

 FISSAC stands for Fostering Industrial Symbiosis for a Sustainable Resource Intensive Industry across the extended Construction Value Chain.

-The project is funded by the European Union’s Horizon 2020 programme and runs from September 2015 until February 2020.
+The project is funded by the European Union’s Horizon 2020 program and runs from September 2015 until February 2020.